ipdk-io/networking-recipe/docs/guides/es2k/compiling-p4-programs.md

 ### Compiling a P4 Program

-Use the `p4c` i.e the compiler driver to compile and build packages.
+Use the `p4c` compiler driver to compile and build packages.
 We will be using one of the reference programs mentioned above as an
-example: `p4-programs/layer-3-forwarding/l3-fwd_p2p``.
+example: `p4-programs/layer-3-forwarding/l3-fwd_p2p`.

 The Makefile contains the exact commands to build the artifacts for all the reference programs.